konsdibons/4d/README.md

 Upon building, 4d creates a directory “build”, in which the configuration and built files are placed.
 If compilation fails due to missing or wrong dependencies, and you add those dependencies later, then don't forget to remove the “build” directory before trying agaom to “./build_all”.
 Otherwise, the old configuration files in the “build” directory will still be present and steer the compilation into the wrong direction.

-## Setting up external software tools
+## The following external software tools are essential

-4d supports a lot of image processing tasks in cryo-EM.
-To carry out many of these tasks, we depend on the great free software developed by the community.
-Some of these are essential for the functioning of Focus and others are optional.
-The required packages also depend on the technique you use for reconstruction.
-Here we list all the packages categorised as required and optional.

-### Essential

-The softwares in this category are compulsory and MUST be installed independent of anything.
+The softwares in this category are required for the correct operation of 4d.

 ### (t)CSH